PlabonKumarsaha/PlabonKumarsaha/README.md

 - 🤔 I’m looking for help with Blockchain and Machine learning 😭;
 - 🤔 Little Experience in : Arduino,Data mining, C#;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Future-possibilty: I wan to learn Data science and Machine leraning;
+- ⚡️ Future-possibilty: I wan to learn Data science and get better at Machine leraning;
 - 📫 How to reach me: pkumarsaha71@gmail.com

 **Languages and Tools:**